Lashinda Demus: 2008–2011: World champion at 28 years old

 Leaving behind the memory of failure to qualify for the 2008 Summer Olympics in Beijing, she won the 2009 US Championships in the 400 m hurdles, with a world-leading 53.78 seconds, gaining herself a place at the 2009 World Championships in Athletics.
 She improved upon this with a time of 52.63 seconds at the Herculis meeting in July.
 This was a meeting record and was then the fourth fastest time ever for the event.
 With that time she was the favorite to win the World Championships but faltered over the last two hurdles as she was passed by Olympic gold medalist Melaine Walker of Jamaica who was en route to the #2 time in history, leaving Demus to take home a second silver medal.
 However, Demus got her revenge at the 2011 World Championships in Athletics in Daegu, South Korea, when she won the gold medal in 52.47 seconds, a new American Record and the third fastest time in history.
 She beat reigning Olympic Champion and defending World Champion Melaine Walker, who finished second.
 Heavy favorite Kaliese Spencer who had set the fastest time in 2011, could only finish fourth behind Demus, Walker and 2010 European Champion and 2004 Olympic 400 m bronze medalist Natalya Antyukh.

 2012 Summer Olympics

-At the 2012 Summer Olympics held in London, Demus won originally the silver medal for the women's 400 m hurdles behind Natalya Antyukh.
+At the 2012 Summer Olympics held in London, Demus originally won the silver medal for the women's 400 m hurdles behind Russia's Natalya Antyukh.

-In 2019, following a re-test of doping samples, Antyukh was disqualified with all her results 2013 onward deleted but her 2012 Olympic results were not affected.
-In October 2022, Antyukh's results from July 15, 2012 on were retroactively voided.
-On 20 December, it was announced that she had been stripped of her 400 m hurdles gold and Demus would be upgraded to gold medal in her place, becoming the first woman from the United States to win the Olympic 400 m hurdles title.
+In 2019, following a re-test of doping samples, Antyukh was disqualified with all her results 2013 onward deleted but her 2012 Olympic results were initially not affected.
+However, following further re-tests in October 2022, Antyukh's results from July 15, 2012, onward were retroactively voided.
+On 20 December, it was announced that she had been stripped of her 400 m hurdles gold and Demus was upgraded to gold medal in her place, becoming the first woman from the United States to win the Olympic 400 m hurdles title.
+In a first-ever medal reallocation ceremony held at a Summer Olympic Games, Demus received the gold medal at Paris's Champions Park in conjunction with the 2024 Summer Olympics.